Q: What is TCTSY?

 Q: With that in mind; How might I prepare myself for the training?

 A. Although the workshop is facilitated in a respectful and professional manner, it can be emotionally, physically, and intellectually demanding.
-It is natural that due to the in-depth conversations in the training, trauma responses may arise.
-As there is the possibility of being triggered by course or discussion content, we recommend coming prepared to support yourself in meeting your physical and emotional needs throughout the training and afterwards.
+It is natural that due to the in-depth conversations in the training, trauma responses/activation may arise.
+As there is the possibility of being triggered/activated by course or discussion content, we recommend coming prepared to support yourself in meeting your physical and emotional needs throughout the training and afterwards.
 Please feel free to contact me directly if you’d like some support in thinking of what that may entail, or creating a self-care plan for the weekend.

 Q: Does this training certify me as a TCTSY-F (Trauma Center Trauma Sensitive Yoga Facilitator)?